-The Yakima Basin Integrated Plan’s Land Acquisition Program presents an opportunity to restore private lands in the basin to restore forest and shrub-steppe health, protect critical wildlife habitat and better manage rural growth.
+The Yakima Basin Integrated Plan presents an opportunity to conserve private lands to protect and restore the ecological integrity of the Yakima Basin.
 The Yakima Basin Conservation Campaign supports the Integrated Plan’s goals to conserve:

 - 50,000 acres in the middle and lower Teanaway River basin composed of mid- to high-elevation mixed conifer forest and lower elevation grand fir and ponderosa pine forest;